skeoop/skeoop.github.io/recursion/recursion-with-backtrack.md

     //    a recursive call to check the remaining elements.

     // 2.1 If element is multple of 5 then it must be used.
+    //     The recursive call is tricky since we need to skip
+    //     next element if it is 1.

 	// 2.2 Else, try to use this element if value <= target